How to Calibrate a Refrigerator Thermometers

 Troubleshooting a Noisy Refrigerator

-If your refrigerator seems to be getting louder, you’ll study the causes of refrigerator noises and alleviate the matter.
+If your refrigerator seems to be getting louder, you’ll study the causes of refrigerator noises and address the issue.
 Once you identify where the noise is coming from, you can proceed with any repairs or service to your fridge.

 Noise Coming From the Back

-If the offending noise is coming from the rear of the fridge, three possible components would be making the noise: the condenser fan, the defrost timer, or the compressor.
+If the offending noise comes from the rear of the fridge, three possible components would be making the noise: the condenser fan, the defrost timer, or the compressor.

-The condenser fan is found within the back of the fridge not too far away from the compressor, behind a protective panel.
+The condenser fan is behind a protective panel in the back of the fridge, not too far from the compressor.
 If the noise appears to come from that area, it could be caused by an unbalanced fan resulting from dust or lint accumulation between the fan blades.

-But before attempting any repairs on a fridge unplug it from its outlet to ensure you will not end up getting a serious shock, you don’t create a short circuit, or a moving part like a lover doesn’t harm you while starting unexpectedly.
+But before attempting any repairs on a fridge, unplug it from its outlet to ensure you will not get a severe shock, you don’t create a short circuit, or a moving part like a lever doesn’t harm you while starting unexpectedly.

 The next step is to get to the condenser fan.
-After removing the protective cover, give it a thorough inspection looking for the damaged blade(s) or dirt buildups on the blades.
+After removing the protective cover, thoroughly inspect it, looking for the damaged blade(s) or dirt buildups on the blades.

-Use a soft brush to clean between the fan blades, but if there doesn’t appear to be any debris buildup, you may have to replace the motor as the noise will be indicating that it is faulty.
+Use a soft brush to clean between the fan blades.
+If there is no debris buildup, you may have to replace the motor, as the noise will indicate that it is faulty.

-The compressor is often found on the surface of the fridge, within the bottom at the rear.
-It’s a big black unit, quite heavy, and sits on four rubber mounts that absorb its vibrations while running.
+The compressor is often found on the fridge’s surface, at the bottom or rear.
+It’s a big black unit that is quite heavy and sits on four rubber mounts that absorb its vibrations while running.

 It also has copper tubing and wires running from it.
-If the noise is coming from the compressor, it could be from a faulty timed relay controlling the starting of the compressor or it could be from the compressor itself.
+If the noise comes from the compressor, it could be from a faulty timed relay controlling the compressor’s starting or the compressor itself.
 Either way, you will have to replace the defective part.

 This is a costly replacement if it is about the compressor itself, so make sure you’re troubleshooting your refrigerator correctly to avoid unnecessary and expensive part replacements.

-The defrost timer is often located in several places counting on the make and model of the fridge.
-It’s a small plastic unit, usually white in color, and it usually has four terminals extending from it on one side.
+Depending on the fridge’s make and model, the defrost timer is often located in several places.
+It’s a small plastic unit, usually white, with four terminals extending from one side.

-The most likely places where it can be found is behind the kick plate, behind the fridge on the back wall, or in the refrigerator’s control panel.
-If the noise comes from inside the control, it will have to be replaced, but on a lighter note, it’s not expensive to buy and you can replace it yourself.
+The most likely places it can be found are behind the kick plate, the fridge on the back wall, or the refrigerator’s control panel.
+If the noise comes from inside the control, it will have to be replaced, but on a lighter note, it’s not expensive to buy, and you can replace it yourself.

 Noise Coming From the Inside

-If you’ve got a self-defrosting fridge, the noise is presumably coming from within.
-This is because these sorts of refrigerators use a lover to circulate air through the fridge and freezer.
-The fan is situated within the freezer, but exactly where will depend upon the type of fridge you’ve got.
+If you’ve got a self-defrosting fridge, the noise presumably comes from within.
+This is because these sorts of refrigerators use a fan to circulate air through the fridge and freezer.
+The fan is situated within the freezer, but exactly where it will depend on your fridge type.

-To test if the noise being made is from the circulation fan, open your freezer and push the light switch.
-If the noise becomes louder, you will know it’s from the fan.
-This fan is usually protected by a plastic cover, behind which the sunshine is usually hidden from view.
+To test if the noise is coming from the circulation fan, open your freezer and push the light switch.
+If the noise becomes louder, you will know it’s coming from the fan.
+This fan is usually protected by a plastic cover, behind which the sunshine is generally hidden.

-If the freezer gets overfilled with frozen food, it’s possible this cover may have been accidentally displaced against the fan blades causing the noise.
+If the freezer gets overfilled with frozen food, this cover may have been accidentally displaced against the fan blades, causing the noise.
 Check by uncapping and removing the duvet, and after inspecting the fan blades for damage, if all is sweet, replace the duvet and retry.
 If the noise persists, the part will need to be replaced.

 Noise Coming From the Bottom

-The easiest repair to form is when a rattling noise is coming from the rock bottom of the fridge.
-In this case, the most likely culprit is the drain pan that sits under the fridge.
-This pan can start to rattle from time to time so all you need to do is secure it back in place to make the noise stop.
+The most straightforward repair to form is when a rattling noise comes from the bottom of the fridge.
+In this case, the most likely culprit is the drain pan that sits under the refrigerator.
+This pan can start to rattle occasionally, so you only need to secure it back in place to make the noise stop.

 Troubleshooting an Ice Maker: Ice Tastes Bad

-If the ice you’re getting from your kitchen appliance features a foul taste, don’t attempt to ignore it.
-Troubleshoot the problem immediately and take the steps to get rid of that terrible scenario.
+If the ice from your kitchen appliance has a foul taste, don’t attempt to ignore it.
+Troubleshoot the problem immediately and take steps to eliminate the terrible situation.

 Clean the Freezer

-Nasty-tasting ice could also be the result of food gone bad or a spill in your freezer.
-Take everything out of the freezer.
-Throw away anything that has gone bad and wipe down everything in the freezer, then give the same treatment to the refrigerator.
-Bad smells from the fridge can migrate to the freezer and ruin the taste of your ice.
+Nasty-tasting ice could also result from bad food or a spill in your freezer.
+Remove everything from the freezer, throw away anything that has gone bad, and wipe down everything in the freezer.
+Then, give the same treatment to the refrigerator.
+Foul smells from the fridge can migrate to the freezer and ruin the taste of your ice.

 Use a mild cleaner and a damp cloth to wipe down the walls, the top and bottom, the racks, the drawers, and the shelves in the refrigerator and the freezer.

-If you like, you can make a vinegar solution with a little bit of baking soda, which is an odor-absorber, for a natural option.
+For a natural option, you can make a vinegar solution with baking soda, an odour absorber.

 Start Over With Fresh Water

 Get rid of all that bad-tasting ice so it doesn’t continue to contaminate the system.
-Most ice makers have a large tray or bin where ice gets stored if there’s any ice in your freezer, throw it in the sink after you’ve thoroughly cleaned everything so your ice maker will create new ice.
+Most ice makers have a large tray or bin where ice is stored.
+If there’s any ice in your freezer, throw it in the sink after thoroughly cleaning everything so your ice maker will create new ice.

-Don’t forget to empty the water reservoir as well, if your machine has one.
+Don’t forget to empty the water reservoir if your machine has one.
 Make sure you turn off your ice maker before you empty it.
-Look for a drain plug to make the job of emptying a little easier.
-If you are going to require the entire kitchen appliance out of the freezer, disconnect the water system line.
+Look for a drain plug to make emptying a little easier.
+Disconnect the water supply line if you require the entire kitchen appliance removed from the freezer.

-Before you set the kitchen appliance back within the freezer, clean it out also.
+Before you put the kitchen appliance back in the freezer, clean it out.
 It should get the same thorough treatment as your freezer and fridge.
 Wipe the kitchen appliance down inside and out, then put it back in the freezer and switch it back on.

-A little bit more vinegar cleaner will remove any lingering smells. check on the How to Calibrate a Refrigerator Thermometer.
+A little bit more vinegar cleaner will remove any lingering smells.
+Check out How to Calibrate a Refrigerator Thermometer.

 Change the Filters

-If the ice still tastes bad, try doing a little bit of maintenance.
-Check your kitchen appliance to ascertain if it’s a filter.
-There may be an access panel that can be opened up.
+If the ice still tastes bad, try performing some maintenance.
+Check your kitchen appliance to see if it’s a filter.
+There may be an access panel that can be opened.

 Does Your Water Taste Bad?